wooey/Wooey/README.md

 However, this will cause the server to execute tasks, which will block the site.

-The recommended ways to run Djangui are:
+The recommended ways to run Wooey are:

 ## <a name="procfile"></a>Through a Procfile

-The simplest way to run Djangui is to use a Procfile with [honcho](https://github.com/nickstenning/honcho), which can be installed via pip.
+The simplest way to run Wooey is to use a Procfile with [honcho](https://github.com/nickstenning/honcho), which can be installed via pip.
 Make a file, called Procfile in the root of your project (the same place as manage.py) with the following contents:

 ```
 web:  python manage.py runserver